paritytech/substrate/bin/utils/subkey/README.md

 ### Signing a transaction

-Sign a transaction from an encoded `Call`.
+Sign a transaction for an encoded `Call`.

     subkey sign-transaction \
         --call <call-as-hex> \